tjsturos/qtools-bootstrap/README.md

 sudo bash ~/qtools-bootstrap/uninstall.sh
 ```

-This will remove all components of the Bootstrap Client, including the service, repository, and cron job.
+This will remove most components of the Bootstrap Client, including the service, qtools-bootstrap repository, and cron job.
+However, the ceremonyclient directory will be left intact.

 ## Automatic Updates